-At Felsted Primary School every child is entitled to a broad and balanced curriculum which will develop talents and creates opportunities to fulfil potential.
+At Felsted Primary School every child is entitled to a broad and balanced curriculum which will develop talents and create opportunities to enable each child to fulfil their potential.
 Whilst identifying children with particular needs, we recognise that all children are individuals with their own needs and that every child is valued equally.

-This SEND policy details how we will do our best to ensure that the necessary provision is made for any child who has SEND, and that those needs are made known to all who are likely to teach them.
+This SEND policy details how we will ensure that the necessary provision is made for any child who has SEND, and that those needs are made known to all who are likely to teach them.
 The school will use their best endeavours to ensure that teachers in the school are able to identify and provide for these children in order that they can engage in all activities available for children in the school who do not have SEND, so far as is reasonably practical and will meet their individual needs.